 Between tours Kyle began dating his wife, whom he married in 2011.
 He graduated from Castleton University in 2012 with a bachelor of arts in criminal justice.
-Kyle is the proud father of a son born in January, 2015, a role he had previously practiced with his fur-baby, Remy, a dog adopted from a shelter in Tennessee.
+Kyle is the proud father of two sons, a role he had previously practiced with his fur-baby, Remy, a dog adopted from a shelter in Tennessee.

 Kyle’s experiences as a non-traditional student who integrated back into the civilian world means he understands what it is to be a military-connected student.
 Almost a year after graduating from college, Kyle applied for and received a service-connected disability for PTSD.
 He can attest to the effects PTSD had on his personal life, as well as his education.
 He can also attest to the empowerment gained by seeking the help he needed.
 His love for fellow veterans and military members coupled with his deep passion to serve others has led him dutifully from the Army, through college, and to the Veteran & Military Services Team here at CCV.